 Further details on the DCO application process can be found at the PINS website: https://infrastructure.planninginspectorate.gov.uk/application-process/the-process/

-What are the aims of our Stage 2 Consultation?
+What were the aims of our Stage 2 Consultation?

 We recognise that the involvement of the local community, local authorities, statutory consultees and other stakeholders provides benefits for all parties.
-The key aims of our consultation are to:
+The key aims of our consultation were to: